JenPalsKitchen/JenPalsKitchen.github.io/_pages/equipment.md

 ---
+link-title: Equipment
-title: Equipment
+title: Equipment I use on Stream
 icon: img/mixer-gradient.svg
 image: mixer-gradient.svg
 permalink: /equipment/
 ---
 {% include disclaimer.html %}

-It takes a lot to pull off a cooking stream here are links to some of the equipment and tools that I use.
+It takes a lot to pull off a cooking stream here are links to some of the equipment, software, sites, and tricks that I use.
 {: .large}

 ## Cooking Equipment